Back at old job, Anthony Mackie lends star power to New Orleans’ post-Ida roof repair effort

 Mackie and GAF workers also gave locals tips on roof repair as part of a program known as the GAF Roofing Academy program.

-“Building a resilient community begins with the roof,” GAF communications director Andy Hilton said.
+“Building a resilient community begins with the roof,” said Andy Hilton, who holds the title of chief communications and corporate social responsibility officer at GAF.
 “If we can be helpful in repairing the roofs for families who need a secure roof and that sense of safety and shelter, we’re going to continue to do that work as long as we need to.”

 Associated Press reporter Kevin McGill in New Orleans contributed to this report.